vikbert/symfony-docker-starter/README.md

 add `ssomoc.localhost` to `/etc/hosts`, then go to [http://ssomoc.localhost](http://ssomoc.localhost)

 ## Authentication
-there are `3x` options to authenticate the client in this demo project.
+there are serveral options to authenticate the client in this demo project.
 - login `form`
 - sso via `oauth2`
 - X-AUTH-TOKEN via `token`
+- sso via `GitHub Oauth2`

 See the details in `LoginFormAuthenticator`, `Oauth2Authenticator`, `TokenAuthenticator` in `src/Security` and the guard configuration in `security.yaml`